AntoineKneib/CrohnBOOST/README.md

 - **Auto-install**: Dependencies and model downloaded automatically on first use
 - **CPU & GPU support**: Works on any hardware (GPU recommended for speed)
 - **Seamless integration**: AI results compatible with manual correction tools
+- > ⚠️ **Note**: AI segmentation is provided as a convenience tool.
+For best results, we recommend using the **manual segmentation** workflow which allows fine-grained control over the segmentation parameters.
+AI inference may take **5-10 minutes on CPU** depending on your hardware.

 ### 🧈 Creeping Fat Segmentation
 - **Seed-based growing**: Place control points in fat regions